 Socially engaged art projects should be the reality check sites where our great American moral bankruptcy stops.
 The unacceptability of socially engaged art project failure should be where art studio practice reencounters society, where American artists finally encounter the experience of the rest of the world.

 ERNESTO PUJOL is a performance artist and social choreographer.
-He is the author of Sited Body, Public Visions: silence, stillness & walking as Performance Practice (McNally Jackson Books, SOHO), and the upcoming title: The Art of Walking, Reflections on Socially Engaged Practice.
-Pujol lives full-time in Old Chatham, a rural community in Northeastern New York state.
+He is the author of Sited Body, Public Visions: silence, stillness & walking as Performance Practice (McNally Jackson Books, NY), and Walking Art Practice, Reflections on Socially Engaged Paths (Triarchy Press, England).
+Pujol lives in Philadelphia, PA.